gwensab/The-Goon/README.md

 # The-Goon

-Library to create self driving robot.
-Robot will be able to collect data from a temperature sensor and upload it to twitter.
+Process to create a self driving robot.
+Robot will be able to collect data from a temperature sensor using Arduino Mega 2650 and upload it to twitter using Raspberry Pi 4.

 ## Materials